greenelab/nature_news_disparities/README.md

             and the bootstrap data cache"
 ```

-If you would like to re-run the scraper all downstream processing, you will need to re-run the shell scripts in the following folders:
+If you would like to re-run the scraper and therefore all downstream processing, you will need to re-run the shell scripts in the following folders:

      ./nature_news_scraper/*
      ./process_scraped_data/*
      ./process_doi_data/*

 The directions on how to run them are provided in the [Quick code overview](#quick-code-overview) section above.
-Once the scraping and pre-processing has completed successfully, you can run `./run_docker.sh all` to recreate all the figures.
+Once the scraping and pre-processing has completed successfully, you can run `./run_docker.sh figures all` to recreate all the figures.